camunda-community-hub/zeebe-portainer-templates/README.md

 > **Operate License** This Operate trial version is for testing and non-production use only.
 The General Terms and Conditions for the Operate Trial Version are available here: https://zeebe.io/legal/operate-evaluation-license/

-Later, if you want to gain more control over how Zeebe is deployed, you might want to look at:

-- [zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose): Which contains customizable docker compose files
+### Camunda Platform Helm

-- [zeeb-helm](https://helm.zeebe.io/): Which contains helm charts to deploy Zeebe to Kubernetes
+[camunda-platform-helm](https://helm.camunda.io/) Contains helm charts to deploy Zeebe, Operate, Tasklist, IAM to Kubernetes